×

 Voluntary repossession

-If you get a repossession notice but cannot pay what you owe, you can offer to voluntarily hand over the item, e.g.car bought on finance or hire purchase TV.
-This may save on repossession costs.
-It also means no visit from a repo agent.
+If you get a repossession notice but cannot pay what you owe, you can offer to voluntarily hand over the item (for example, a car bought on finance or a TV on hire purchase).
+This may save on repossession costs and also means no visit from a repossession agent.

 If the lender agrees, they will sell your item.
 If the sale price doesn't cover what you owe — sometimes it's too low — you must repay the rest.
 Once your item is sold, it freezes your account, meaning interest and fees will no longer be added to what you owe.